mdolab/openconcept/readme.md

 ## Documentation

-Automatically-generated documentation is available at (https://openconcept.readthedocs.io)
+Automatically-generated documentation is available at (https://openconcept.readthedocs.io).

+To build the docs locally, install the `sphinx_mdolab_theme` and `redbaron` via `pip`.
+Then enter the `docs` folder in the root directory and run `make html`.
+The built documentation can be viewed by opening `_build/html/index.html`.

 ## Getting Started